RCoder01/clif/README.md

 Usage: clif <COMMAND>

 Commands:
-  combine   Combine multiple uf2 files into one generate  Generate a uf2 from an arbitrary binary file read      Read uf2 block metadata help      Print this message or the help of the given subcommand(s)
+  combine        Combine multiple uf2 files into one generate       Generate a uf2 from an arbitrary binary file read           Read uf2 block metadata extract        Extract binary data from uf2 files list-families  List known family names help           Print this message or the help of the given subcommand(s)

-Options:
-  -h, --help  Print help
 ```

 [UF2](https://github.com/microsoft/uf2) is a file format used to flash microcontrllers